SDG 15 - Life on Land

 Roles and responsibilities

-• The University has a responsibility to procure food in a sustainable manner in accordance with its Environmental Sustainability Vision, Policy and Strategy.
+• The University Has a Responsibility to Procure Food Sustainably by Its Environmental Sustainability Vision, Policy and Strategy.

 Monitoring